PoisotLab/ms_sdt_software/reviews.typ

 What do you mean by "education" here?
 Education in the sense of users learning how to use these models?
 If so what specific features are there for users to learn things?
 I would not use the word "education" when you really mean "model training" or "learning".

 #response[
-  todo clarify
+  We do indeed mean "education" in the didactic sense.
+We have clarified that **SDeMo** is a high-level interface to train SDMs, and outline at the end of the paragraph why some design choices make it useful when teaching.
+We use this package for both workshops and a graduate level class in predictive modeling.
 ]

 Can you provide a citation for the BIOCLIM classifier?
 I have never heard of this, I think of BIOCLIM as being the set of bioclimatic variables, not a statistical analysis tool.

 #response[
-  todo cite + clarify
+  The bioclimatic variables are usually refered to as BioClim, whereas BIOCLIM is the model introduced by Nix in 1986 (using, confusingly, the BioClim variables).
+We have added a reference to a more recent paper outligning the development of the model in relationship to work on the bioclimatic variables themselves.
 ]

 Are there plans for additional classifiers?
 That's likely to be the thing users want the most, I would guess, considering the popularity of other models like GAM, Maxent, etc. for SDMs

 #response[
-  todo - yes
+  The structure of **SDeMo** makes it easy to extend.
+There are no particular plans to add more built-in classifiers (with maybe the exception of boosting functions), but contributions by users are welcome.
+We have clarified this point.
 ]

 I realize you can't provide every detail in a paper like this (vs offloading some of it to the notebooks), but as someone who sometimes builds SDMs, I'd be specifically looking for details on what approaches are available for dividing training/testing data and what statistics/methods are available for evaluation.
 So a short summary of this info would be helpful.

 #response[
-  clarify only the basics, stratified by prevalence, work ongoing to develop additional techniques using e.g. space ]
+  clarify only the basics, stratified by prevalence, work ongoing to develop additional techniques using e.g. space - do this when introduction pseudoabsences, future work focusing on stratification
+]

 "In practice, flexible (and more performant)..."